biicode/docs/c++/commands/deps.rst

 bii deps --detail
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It's so similar to *bii deps* but it shows the origin files where the dependencies are used.
+Use *bii deps -- files* but to show the origin files where dependencies are used.

 .. code-block:: bash